Where To Stay in London: Best Areas and hotels

 Kensington is one of my favorite neighborhoods in London.
 It’s trendy, somewhat upscale, has tons of restaurants and coffee shops, has multiple tube stations, and feels incredibly safe.

-South Kensington in particular is a lovely quiet area close to Kensington Gardens, Hyde Park, and a few museums.
+South Kensington in particular is a lovely, quiet area close to Kensington Gardens, Hyde Park, and a few museums.
 There are bus stations throughout the area for nearby sights and a few tube stations to quickly get you across the city.

-Kensington has many hotels and flats, including a 5-star hotel in South Kensington.
-I stayed in a flat during my trip and loved having a kitchen to make my morning tea and a living room to relax in when I wasn’t out exploring.
+I stayed in a flat in South Kensington and loved having a kitchen to make my morning tea and a living room to relax in when I wasn’t out exploring.

 Where To Stay in Kensington

-Top Things To Do in Kensington
+Things To Do in Kensington

 • Natural History Museum